indoor-sunglasses/mind-diver.com/content/_index.md

 trailer_url: "https://www.youtube.com/watch?v=3slLnnozOoM"

 description: >-
   Investigate a broken mind to unravel a twisted case.
-Deduce the truth.
-  <br>Restore lost memories.
-Listen to private conversations.
+  <br>Deduce the truth.
+Restore lost memories.
-  <br>Draw your own conclusions.
+  <br>Listen to private conversations.
+Draw your own conclusions.
   <br><strong>Mind Diver</strong> is a murder mystery, where the victim is love.

 steam_appid: 2259330